Parking at Sacramento State

 As an alternative to purchasing a motorcycle-only parking permit, people who drive a car/truck and ride motorcycles may purchase a repositionable parking permit.
 The repositionable permit may be displayed in a vehicle or on a motorcycle.
 This repositionable permit allows a motorcycle to be parked legally in a motorcycle OR regular vehicle parking space.
 It is the parking permit holder's responsibility to ensure the security of the parking permit.
 A clear, plastic parking permit case can be purchased, at the UTAPS office, for displaying the repositionable parking permit on a motorcycle.

 Residence Hall parking permits are issued to persons who live in the Residence Hall complex.
-Residence Hall parking permits are valid in the Residence Hall lot, Lot 2 student section, Lot 10, Lot 11, Lot 14 and Parking Structure 4.
+Residence Hall parking permits are valid in the Residence Hall lot, Parking Structure 2 (4th Floor ONLY), Lot 10, Lot 14 and Parking Structure 4.
 See our Off-Peak Parking periods below for times when Residence Hall parking permits are valid outside of the parking areas mentioned above.

 Carpooling at Sacramento State is encouraged.
 Carpoolers may share the price of a parking permit and may park in preferential designated carpool areas.
 Faculty/staff and student parking permits may be exchanged at no cost for carpool parking permits or purchased directly at the UTAPS office.
 A carpool consists of two or more people per vehicle, who must arrive in a carpool space together.
 Carpool spaces are located on the first floors of Parking Structures I and III.
 Carpool spaces are enforced as such until 11:00am.
 After 11:00am, carpool spaces in Parking Structures I & III are enforced as student spaces and carpool spaces in Lot 1 are enforced as faculty/staff spaces.
 This same practice applies to Off-Peak Parking periods (see below).